-Raffle fundraising can be a very successful way for groups to raise fundraising dollars and can be successfully run by schools, churches and non-profits alike.
-A raffle can produce high profit margins with few up front costs - making them a popular fundraising option.
-The costs are minimal, especially if you get several of the raffle prizes donated.
-You may even find local printers who would be interested in donating the actual tickets.
-Raffles are also a great option for a group of any size.
+Raffle fundraising can be a very successful way for groups to raise fundraising dollars and can be successfully run by schools, churches and non-profit organizations alike.
+A successful fundraising raffle has the capacity to produce high profit margins with few upfront costs - making raffles a popular fundraising option.
+Fundraising raffles are also a great option for a group of any size.
 For instance, a high-school yearbook club that has only five members can be just as successful with a raffle fundraiser as a large sports team.

-Here are some raffle prizes that attract many people's attention
+Here are some great raffle prizes that are sure to attract attention:

-- Travel: Offering a travel package is always a great fundraising idea, as most people love to travel but are hindered by the high costs.
-Approach an airline that uses your city as a hub and ask for them to donate two roundtrip domestic tickets; it's great advertising for them and a high-ticket item like this will help sell more raffle tickets.
-If you cannot get a travel package donated, consider trying one of our No Risk travel packages.
+- Travel Packages: Offering a travel package is always a great grand prize idea, as most people love to travel but are hindered by the high costs.
+Approach an airline that uses your city as a hub and ask for them to donate two round-trip domestic tickets; it's great advertising for them and a high-ticket item like this will help sell more raffle tickets.
+If you cannot get a travel package donated, consider trying one of our unique No Risk travel packages.

-- Weekend Getaway: Look for desirable locations nearby and put together a compelling weekend get-a-way including hotel, spa service, dinner, etc. These are often privileges people will not purchase for themselves but will greatly appreciate if won for a prize.
+- Weekend Getaways: Look for desirable locations nearby and put together a compelling weekend get-a-way including hotel, spa service, dinner, and entertainment.
+These are often privileges people will not purchase for themselves but will greatly appreciate if won for a prize.

 - Electronic Equipment: Flat screen TVs and stereos are always incentives, especially for guys.
 Is there a local electronic store that may be interested in participating?
 The additional exposure could be beneficial in an economic environment where retail sales are slow.

 - Gift Certificates or Gift Cards: These are great secondary prizes and could include any local stores, movie theaters or local restaurants.
 Movie passes or free pizza may be great considerations for students.
 And, don't forget online gift cards that appeal to teens like iTunes.